advocations/skype/Skype/UCWA/BatchingRequests.md

 The following is an example batch request.
 This request contains two GET requests; one on the [myContacts](myContacts_ref.md) href for a particular user, and the other on the [me](me_ref.md) href for that user.

-Note that for brevity, application IDs and the OAuth token have been abbreviated.
+> Note: For brevity, application IDs and the OAuth token have been abbreviated.